JP-Amboage/performance-pred/README.md

 This project aims to asses the potential of using performance prediction techniques based on https://arxiv.org/abs/1705.10823 whit the goal of optimizing the hyperparameters of Machine Learning Particle Flow (MLPF) https://github.com/jpata/particleflow .

 ## Practical Info
+* code/QSVR_training.ipynb can be used to train and test the quantum regressor.
+In order to be able to run this script you need to have the code/qa_summer code not not publicly available here.
 * code/SVR_training.ipynb can be used to train and store a performance predictor to be used later on later optimization scripts as both code/distributed_search.py andc ode/optimize.py need to load pretrained scalers and a regressor.
 * code/generate_data.py can be used to generate a CSV file of learning curves for a given model.
 To use a model other than the default one edit code/trial.py.
 * The plots stored in results/ can be generated with the notebook code/plots.ipynb.